 Vaccines help keep you and your growing family healthy.
-It is important to make sure that your immunizations are up to date before becoming pregnant.
-The flu and some other vaccine-preventable diseases pose risks to you and your unborn baby.
+It is important to make sure that your immunizations are up to date.
+The flu and other vaccine-preventable diseases pose risks to you and your unborn baby.

 Flu vaccine is safe and very important for pregnant women.
 A pregnant woman who gets the flu is at-risk for serious complications and pregnant women with the flu also have greater chances for serious problems for their unborn babies.
 These include premature labor and delivery.

 Pregnant women can receive the flu shot at any time, during any trimester.
 In addition, because babies younger than 6 months of age are too young to receive flu vaccine, it is important that everyone who cares for a baby also gets a flu vaccine.